SnapLib/typescript-compare/README.md

-# Object Compare
+# Compare

 Compare 2 JavaScript objects to each other.

 ![npm (scoped)][1] ![NPM][2] ![node-current (scoped)][3]

-This npm package exports the `ObjectCompare` class as well as the `isEqual()` function.
+This npm package exports the `Compare` class as well as the `isEqual()` function.

-## ObjectCompare class
+## Compare class

-The `ObjectCompare` class consumes 2 objects and provides methods to query the differences and similarities between the consumed objects.
+The `Compare` class consumes 2 objects and provides methods to query the differences and similarities between the consumed objects.
 To differentiate between the 2 consumed objects, one object is referred to as the *source* object and the other object it's being compared to is referred to as the *target* object.

-There are 4 different types of comparison queries `ObjectCompare` objects
+There are 4 different types of comparison queries `Compare` objects
 contain:

 1. `omittedKeys`